doitintl/dataflow-workshop/README.md

 4) Download and install the latest version of VirtualBox

 5) Go to https://codelabs.developers.google.com/codelabs/cloud-dataflow-nyc-taxi-tycoon/#0
-6) Follow the instructions in the CodeLab.
+6) Follow the instructions in the CodeLab. ( Skip the '2.
+Setup and Requirements' section )